simplexspatial/simplexspatial/README.md

 ```

-Remind that the server is based in [AKKA](https://akka.io/), so you are
+Remind that the server is based in [AKKA](https://akka.io/), so you can
-can set any parameters related to AKKA as well.
+set any parameters related to AKKA as well.

 In relation to the AKKA cluster and in this stage of the project, it is
 important to configure the way that the cluster is going to work.
 This